-- ii) Apologies; - iii) Election report (at the Council meeting to elect the Mayor following the declaration of results of a general election of Councillors); - iv) Oath of office (at the Council meeting to elect the Mayor following the declaration of results of a general election of Councillors); - v) Councillor Code of Conduct (at the Council meeting to elect the Mayor following the declaration of results of a general election of Councillors); - vi) Appointment of Temporary Chairperson; - vii) Term of the Mayor and determination of the position of Deputy Mayor; - viii) Election of the Mayor; - ix) Presentation and commencement speech by the incoming Mayor; - x) Election of Deputy Mayor (if the position is established); and - xi) Ceremonial motions. - d) The Councillor elected to the position of Mayor may make a commencement speech for up to 10 minutes outlining their vision for the Mayoral term. - e) The commencement speech may not address matters outside the powers of the Council, be derogatory, or be prejudicial to any person or the Council.
+- ii) Apologies for absence; - iii) Oath of office (at the Council meeting to elect the Mayor following the declaration of results of a general election of Councillors); - iv) Councillor Code of Conduct (at the Council meeting to elect the Mayor following the declaration of results of a general election of Councillors); - v) Term of the Mayor and determination of the position of Deputy Mayor; - vi) Election of the Mayor; - vii) Presentation and commencement speech by the incoming Mayor; - viii) Election of Deputy Mayor (if the position is established); and - ix) Ceremonial motions. - d) The Councillor elected to the position of Mayor may make a commencement speech for up to 10 minutes outlining their vision for the Mayoral term. - e) The commencement speech may not address matters outside the powers of the Council, be derogatory, or be prejudicial to any person or the Council.